Telegram for Content Creators: Complete Marketing Guide for 2026

 Before creating your channel, decide between:

-Public channels have a username (t.me/yourchannel) and appear in search.
+Public channels have a username (t.me/yourchannel) and appear in Telegram search.
 Anyone can find and join them.
 Best for building broad audiences and discoverability.

 Optimizing Your Channel Profile